HanetakaChou/hanetakachou.github.io/src/OpenVPN/Pritunl.md

 # access the https://localhost:8080 by your web browser
 # fill the setup key with the output by the command "pritunl setup-key/*server side shell*/" and leave the MongoDB URI by default "mongodb//localhost:27017/pritunl"

-ssh -L8080:localhost:443 root@x.x.x.x ## use ssh forwarding to tunnel through the firewall
+ssh -L8080:localhost:443 root@x.x.x.x ## refresh your web browser
 # access the https://localhost:8080 by your web browser
 # fill the username with "pritunl" and password with the output by the command "pritunl default-password/*server side shell*/"
-# add a server "openvpn-udp" with "4911/udp" since the port "1194/udp" (compatible with the firewalld) is denied by the SELinux  ## firewall-cmd --info-service=openvpn ## semanage port -l | grep 4911
+# change the "Web Console Port" to "4849" ## we would use the port "443/tcp" for openvpn to cheat the China mainland firewall

+ssh -L8080:localhost:4849 root@x.x.x.x ## restart your web browser since we change the port

-# add a server "openvpn-tcp" with "4911/tcp" since the port "1194/tcp" is denied by the SELinux
+# add a server "openvpn-tcp" with "443/tcp"
+# add a server "openvpn-udp" with "8080/udp"
 # add an organization and add a user
 # attach the server "openvpn-udp" and "openvpn-tcp" to the organization and start the both servers
 ```